Pre-Second World War

-This reflected the realities of New Zealand’s place in the pre-war world.
-Virtually all its trade was with the UK, much of it conducted under preferential arrangements.
+These arragements reflected New Zealand’s place in the world.
+The bulk of its trade was with the UK, much of it conducted under preferential arrangements.
 The UK was New Zealand’s main source of capital, migrants, ideas and culture.
-The British navy protected the country.
+The Royal Navy protected the country.
 Nationhood was embryonic and most New Zealanders considered themselves British.

 Department of External Affairs

-A Department of External Affairs had been established in 1919 – but its focus was just the administration of Western Samoa (a New Zealand responsibility under a League of Nations mandate).
+A Department of External Affairs had been established in 1919 – but its focus was on the administration of Western Samoa (a New Zealand responsibility under a League of Nations mandate).

 Dreams of grandeur

-New Zealand had sought a role in British Empire policy-making during and after the First World War.
+New Zealand sought a role in British Empire policy-making during and after the First World War.
 In 1926 responsibility for external affairs beyond the Pacific was assumed by the newly created Prime Minister’s Department.
-Carl Berendsen, who headed the imperial-affairs section of that department, made an important contribution to the formulation of New Zealand’s imperial policies.
+Carl Berendsen, who headed the imperial-affairs section of the department, made an important contribution to the formulation of New Zealand’s imperial policies.
 It was this section that handled preparations for imperial conferences.
 In the lead-up to and during these conferences, New Zealand ministers actively defended their country’s interests.
-They were also prepared to negotiate trade treaties with both empire and foreign governments.
+They also negotiated trade treaties with both empire and foreign governments.

 League of Nations

 In 1920 New Zealand, with other British dominions, became a founding member of the League of Nations.
-New Zealand was usually represented at league meetings by its UK-based high commissioner, who consulted closely with the British government.
+New Zealand was usually represented at league meetings by its high commissioner in London, who consulted closely with the British government.

 The Labour government that took office at the end of 1935 was strongly anti-war and wanted to see the League of Nations strengthened for that purpose.
 This policy brought it into disagreement with the conservative UK government of the day.
-Such conflicts have sometimes been regarded as early indicators of independence in New Zealand foreign policy.
-However, they were also party political disagreements, since New Zealand’s stance echoed positions taken by the British Labour Party.
+Such conflicts have sometimes been cited as early indicators of independence in New Zealand foreign policy.
+However, they were also party political disagreements, since New Zealand’s stance echoed positions taken by the British Labour Party, then in opposition.